Managing deployments

 Updating deployments

 A deployment can deploy a new App or redeploy a new version of an existing deployed App.
-It’s useful to understand how Modal handles the transition between versions of running deployment.
-Modal deployments only take a few seconds, but we still ensure things run smoothly in this short deployment period.
+It’s useful to understand how Modal handles the transition between versions when an App is redeployed.
+In general, Modal aims to support zero-downtime deployments by gradually transitioning traffic to the new version.

 Any warm pool containers will also be cycled during a deployment, as the previous version’s warm pool are now outdated.